-Teneille Brown is a Professor of Law at the S.J.
+Teneille Brown is the James I. Farr Professor of Law at the S.J.
 Quinney College of Law, the Director of the Center for Law and the Biomedical Sciences (LABS) and the Associate Dean of Research.
 She is also an adjunct in the Department of Internal Medicine/Center for Health Ethics, Arts, and Humanities (CHeEtAH).
 She graduated from the University of Michigan Law School, and completed three post-doctoral fellowships at Stanford, one in the Center for Law and the Biosciences, one on the MacArthur Project for Law and Neuroscience, and one at the Stanford Center for Biomedical Ethics.
-Her research is highly interdisciplinary, and spans a wide range of issues at the intersection of law, genetics, neuroscience, medicine, and ethics.
+Her research is highly interdisciplinary.
+It spans a wide range of issues at the intersection of law, genetics, neuroscience, social psychology, philosophy, medicine, and ethics.
 Her work has been highlighted in the New York Times, the Wall Street Journal and on national NPR outlets.
-Professor Brown teaches Torts, Bioethics & the Law, Evidence, Current Issues in Law & Biosciences, and a recent seminar on the Opioid Crisis.
+Professor Brown teaches Torts, Evidence, Law and Neuroscience, Current Issues in Law & Biosciences, Bioethics, and a recent seminar on the Opioid Crisis.
 She is on the Executive Committee for the AALS Evidence section and the Utah's Supreme Court Advisory Committee on Evidence.
 She also serves on the Davis County Conviction Integrity Unit and the Utah State Office of Fairness and Accountability working group to mitigate jury bias.

 Annie Linskey, Politicians Love to Talk—Just Not About Their Health, https://www.wsj.com/politics/politicians-love-to-talk-just-not-about-their-health-173a7091